Here’s the audio version:

-Just because you can collect the data doesn’t mean anything in itself.
-Numbers can’t explain anything without a story.
+A collection of data doesn’t mean anything in itself because numbers can’t explain anything without a story.
 Your lovely data may hold tremendous potential value, but no real value results until or unless insights are translated into actions and outcomes.

 Throwing down a report full of pie charts from your dashboard is not much different from reading off a list of dehydrated statistics.